Use VaxFinder.mass.gov to search for a COVID-19 vaccine appointment near you.

 - Moderna: second shot recommended 28 days after the first shot (can be up to 42 days)

-- You must get the same type of vaccine both times.
+- You must get the same type of vaccine both times

 - The Johnson & Johnson vaccine is one dose only

-The fastest way to book a second dose appointment is to call a mass vaccination location.
-You must make sure the location offers the same vaccine you received for your first dose.
+IMPORTANT: You must make sure the location offers the same vaccine you received for your first dose.
 Otherwise, you won't be able to get the second dose.

 Map of vaccination sites